 The survey provides detailed information on the types of bank and credit card accounts held by survey respondents.
 In terms of debit card fees, consumers are mostly divided into two schemes.
 One which resembles a pay-as-you-go plan with limited free debit transactions and likely a monthly fee.
 The other with a large or unlimited number of free debit transactions and either a monthly fee or no fee in the case it is waived by holding minimum bank account balances.
-In particular, 60 percent pay monthly fees, 72 percent have more than 20 free debit transactions.
+In particular, 60 percent pay monthly fees, 72 percent have more than 20 free debit transactions and 66 percent of those paying monthly fees have more than 20 free transactions.